 Love City Triathlon This triathlon consists of a half-mile swim, 14-mile bike ride and a four-mile run.
 The event begins in Maho Bay, then circles St. John and ends at the Annaberg Ruins.
 Award divisions for the triathlon are top five male, top five female, top three relays, and the Inter-Island Award.
 Each team must consist of at least one female, and all three of its members must be individually entered in the triathlon.
 The top three combined times are declared winners, and each of these teams has its island’s name mounted on a trophy, which will be displayed the sponsor’s establishment.
 For more information visit www.8tuffmiles.com/landssharks.htm

 USVI Open/Atlantic Blue Marlin Tournament This is one of the most prestigious fishing events in the world!
-It takes place annually late August or September (2012 fishing dates: August 28, 29, 30 & September 1)
+It takes place annually late August or September (2013 fishing dates: August 18, 19, 20, and 22)

-No Fleas Please - October - Another fundraising activity for the St John Animal Center (SJAC) usually held at the Ball Field in Cruz Bay.
+No Fleas Please - October 11 and 18, 2014 - Another fundraising activity for the St John Animal Center (SJAC) usually held at the Ball Field in Cruz Bay.
 This flea market is a fun day for bargain hunters and good for a good cause.

-Coral Bay Thanksgiving Regatta - November 23 - 24, 2012.
+Coral Bay Thanksgiving Regatta - Typically held around Thanksgiving.
 Peter Muilenberg who built his cowhorn, Breath, on the beach in Coral Bay, founded both the regatta and Coral Bay Yacht Club.The first day of sailing is the single-handed and gaffers race.
 The regatta's second day features a pursuit-style race, where each boat has an individual start time calculated on handicap and performance the year prior.
 The 17-nautical mile course wines around the uninhabited islands of Pelican, Flanagan and Le Duck east of Coral Bay.
 The Regatta is a fundraiser for the Kids and the Sea (KATS) Program. a non-profit marine organization which promotes kids safely having fun on the water through an educational program taught by volunteers.
 Fun for both islanders and vacationers.

-Flavors of St John -November 24, 2012 - A wonderful event highlighting the very talent chefs of St John.
+Flavors of St John - will be in November 22, 2014 - A wonderful event highlighting the very talent chefs of St John.
 Flavors bills itself as an evening on the beach with music, dancing and St John's best food.
 Dozens of local restaurants and bars prepare samples of their best fare while attendees vote for their favorites.
 This is the St John Rotary's annual fundraiser that attracts lots of locals and visitors alike.
 Usually held at the Westin.

 St John Singers - Usually mid-December with one concert in Cruz Bay (usually at either St Ursula's Church or Nazareth Lutheran Church) and one in Coral Bay (Moravian Church).
 Their Christmas concerts are not to be missed!
 The long-standing conductor, John Cahill, presents wonderful guest artists to complement the talents of our very special St John Singers.
 The Choral group is partially funded through the VI Council on the Arts and the National Endowment for the Arts.